 The Catholic Medical Student Association serves to bring the Roman Catholic community together at USU.
 The goal of the CMSA is to engage each Catholic student spiritually, intellectually, and religiously.
-CMSA hosts several speakers throughout the academic year on topics related to the church, medicine, and the military.
+CMSA hosts several speakers throughout the academic year on topics related to the Church, medicine, and the military.
 In addition, CMSA hosts small-group lunch meetings where discussions range from topics of faith to controversial issues in bioethics.
 Finally, CMSA wants to bring the Catholic community together outside the confines of USU through community service, outreach, and social events.
 Membership is open to the entire USU community.

 The OB/GYN Interest Group meets monthly to learn more about the specialty and to explore women's health care issues in general.
 Guest speakers are invited to discuss relevant OB/GYN topics, deployment opportunities as an OB/GYN, current women's health issues, OB/GYN as a primary care specialty, and residency opportunities.
-MS I and MS II members have an opportunity to get hands-on clinical experiences by shadowing at the Labor and Delivery ward at the National Naval Medical Center, have the opportunity to select a mentor through the new mentor program and can also become involved in many other new surgical shadowing opportunities.
+Pre-clerkship members have an opportunity to get hands-on clinical experiences by shadowing at the Labor and Delivery ward at WRNMMC, have the opportunity to participate in the new student-patient partnership program and can also become involved in many surgical shadowing opportunities.
 Anyone wishing to explore their interest in caring for the female patient is encouraged to attend.
-There are no dues associated with participation in this group.
+No dues.

 The purpose of the Pathology Interest Group is to inform students about careers in Pathology while teaching them skills that will be helpful in medical school and beyond.
 The group is intended for all medical students, not just those who have a long-term interest in pathology.
 The group meets once a month, schedules permitting.
 There are no dues, just the hope that members will show up, eager to learn and gain new experiences.